Here at Leap in! HQ, one of the common questions we get asked is, “what types of providers can I pay with my NDIS funding?”.

 Registered and non-registered providers: What’s the difference?

-A registered provider is an individual or a business that is registered with the NDIS to provide supports or services to NDIS participants.
+A registered provider is an individual or a business that is registered with the NDIS to provide supports or services to people with an NDIS Plan.
 Registered providers need to go through a series of checks to ensure they meet NDIS guidelines.

 The providers you can use depends on how you choose to manage your NDIS Plan.